Álvaro Siza and Eduardo Souto de Moura, architectural designs

 Álvaro Siza and Eduardo Souto de Moura, architectural designs.

-Eduardo Souto de Moura (b.1952, Porto, Portugal) worked for Álvaro Siza as a student before setting up his own practice upon graduation.
+Born in 1952, Porto, Portugal, Eduardo Souto de Moura worked for the architect master as a student before setting up his own practice upon graduation.
 Timeless buildings like the Casa das Histórias Paula Rego, Cascais, Portugal (2009) and the Braga Stadium, Portugal (2004) have won great acclaim for the architect.
 He received the Pritzker Architecture Prize in 2011.

 Whose work appears in the Royal Academy exhibition Sensing Spaces: Architecture Reimagined.